Virgin Atlantic adding comfy lounge-style booths onto new planes | Mapped

 The styling and finishes — which include luxurious leather seats and almond gold highlights — will be installed across the airline’s new mainline A350 fleet.

-The Booth will be available exclusively to customers travelling to sunny leisure destinations on-board the A350, starting in December 2021.
+The Booth will be available exclusively to customers traveling to sunny leisure destinations on-board the A350, starting in December 2021.

 - See also: